Rodney Letterman’s Strange disappearance and death in Devil’s Den

 That area is generally inaccessible, and Tim Scott, Devil's Den Park Assistant Superintendent, said he was surprised the hiker found the remains because the terrain is very rugged.
 "As remote as that area is...there might be some hunters going there and a few hikers, but the location doesn't get much foot traffic or even wheeler traffic.”

-Park officials did re-evaluate search records and found the area where these remains were found was searched back in 2017.
-So Rodney managed to get to the spot after the searchers departed.
+Park officials re-evaluated search records and found that the area where these remains were found was searched back in 2017.
+So, Rodney managed to get to the spot after the searchers departed.

 At the end of March 2019, the Washington County sheriff’s office said that a DNA test matched the skull and other skeletal remains to Rodney Letterman.
 The cause and manner of death could not be determined.